synrais/ArduinoOBI-Auto-RP2040/README.md

 Bridging GPIO0 → GPIO1 switches the device into **Dead Lock mode** (idle LED pulses red).
 Bridging GPIO0 → GPIO2 switches into **CRC Lock mode** (idle LED pulses red).
 Both modes are intended for testing — they deliberately force a battery into a locked state.

-**Dead Lock** sets failure-code nybble 40 to 15 (FC_DEAD) and recalculates the checksum covering that range so the frame remains internally consistent.
-The BMS treats FC_DEAD as a dead battery regardless.
-This is the cleaner lock — all checksums pass, only the failure code is wrong.
+**Dead Lock** sets failure-code nybble 40 to 15 (DEAD) and recalculates the checksum covering that range so the frame remains internally consistent.
+This is the cleaner lock — all checksums pass.

 **CRC Lock** corrupts the checksum nybbles directly, leaving the frame in an inconsistent state.
 The BMS rejects the frame because the checksums don't match the data.